Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/15 Chapter-13 The Amber Temple.md

 #### Development

-If two of the witches are killed or incapacitated, the surviving witch attempts to escape by flying away on her broom.
+If two of the witches are killed or [[/5.
+Mechanics/Rules/Conditions.md#incapacitated\|incapacitated]], the surviving witch attempts to escape by flying away on her broom.
 Only the witches can use the brooms of animated attack in this fashion.

 > [!note] Amber Sarcophagi
 >